ever-co/.github/profile/README.md

 ## Jobs

 We are hiring.
-See more at https://github.com/ever-co/jobs & send CV to <jobs@ever.tech>.
+See more at https://github.com/ever-co/jobs & send your CV to <jobs@ever.tech>.